-4.17 Impact of eateries located close to residential areas
+4.16 Impact of eateries located close to residential areas

-Within the NSA, there are numerous residential properties located in close proximity to a range of eating places, including take aways, restaurants and sandwich bars.
+Within the Neighbourhood Area, there are numerous residential properties located in close proximity to a range of eating places, including take aways, restaurants and sandwich bars.
 Many of these operate for long hours each day and impacts on the residential amenity include: small crowds gathering at entrances creating noise and obstructing the pavement; noise from delivery vehicles during anti-social hours; cooking smells; general noise from equipment; and littering.
-This is one area of stress that is covered largely by Westminster's Local Stress Areas policy.
-A recent planning appeal to convert a sandwich bar into a mixed use restaurant and hot food takeaway was rejected predominantly on the grounds of the negative impact it would cause.
+A 2017 planning appeal19 to convert a sandwich bar into a mixed-use restaurant and hot food takeaway was rejected predominantly on the grounds of the negative impact it would cause.